Habitat: Gallery (riverine or riparian) forest

 Distribution: Queensland, New South Wales, Northern Territory

-Conservation status: Least concern as of Nature Conservation Act 1992 (NCA)
+Conservation status: Listed as Least Concern under the Nature Conservation Act 1992 (NCA)

 About